RobertoPrevato/K8sStudies/docs/kind/multi-nodes.md

 ![Healthy fortune cookies container](/K8sStudies/img/fortune-cookies-healthy-k9s.png)

-While I was investigating the status of the ingress controller, the cluster started working.
+While I was investigating the status of the ingress controller, the system started working.

 The logs of the `ingress-nginx-controller` showed that the error was caused by DNS